-Denver Broncos NFL Betting Online
+Denver Broncos 2024-25 NFL Season Recap

-Denver Broncos Schedule & Results
+2024 Denver Broncos Schedule, Results & Record

 Founded in 1960 as charter members of the American Football League, the Denver Broncos did not post a winning record until 1973.
 In the franchise's early years, the Broncos were known for their hideous brown and yellow uniforms that included vertical socks.
 Even when they went to orange and blue in the mid-1960s, the team was still bad and ran on a shoestring budget.
 The biggest claim to fame for the Broncos was their win over the Detroit Lions in a 1966 exhibition game.
 It was the first exhibition game between the AFL and NFL and a shocking upset.